Pony Club: Overview

 The Pony Club program offers certification of a member's proficiency in skills and theory.
-The levels start with beginner levels D1, D2, and D3, progress through the intermediate levels C1, C2, and C3, and proceed to the advanced levels HB, B, HA, and A. The Pony Club publishes manuals and books which provide all the information needed to earn certificates and achievement badges.
+In the United States, the levels start with beginner levels D1, D2, and D3, progress through the intermediate levels C1, C2, and C3, and proceed to the advanced levels HB, B, HA, and A. All other countries use a different certification system, generally progressing along lines such as that of Great Britain, where the tests are E, E+, D, D+, C, C+, and the advanced tests, B, B+, the Lungeing Test, AH, and A. Very few pony clubbers sit the 'A' test each year.
+In the United Kingdom only 13 passed in 2017, and only 9 passed of the 27 who sat in 2008.
+The Pony Club publishes manuals and books which provide all the information needed to earn certificates and achievement badges.
 They have a range of useful information from buying a horse to looking after it and competing with it.
 They teach pony clubbers horsemanship, how to care for their horses, and the responsibilities and positive outcomes of owning a horse.

 Activities

 The Pony Club promotes the education of young people through instruction and examination in riding, horse care and animal welfare.
 At camps and rallies children are taught best practices in a fun and safe environment.